KaiTheSpy/Advanced-Projects---App-Design/README.md

 # Advanced-Projects---App-Design
 This is a part of Mr. Mauro's Hibotics Project.

+The goal of this project is to move the Arduino robot along the rail as instructed by an app with maximal control and minimal input delay.

 Here is the Arduino Client for MQTT API documentation: https://pubsubclient.knolleary.net/api.html

+Documentation for the MQTT Dash app: https://drive.google.com/open?id=1wh9WeOp94MWa7HTKbdyAWOtozuJ2_AWas2AmDXWQDfI

 Here are the notable qualities of each version: